gabo0802/UF-OneClick/Sprint1.md

 * Create Profile Page
 * Create Sign Up Page
 * Connect and Create a Database to Store Information
+* Store User Information and Subscriptions in the Database

 ## Accomplishments
 Front-End: